bazelbuild/bazel/site/en/configure/memory.md

 Project: /_project.yaml
 Book: /_book.yaml

-# Running Bazel with Limited RAM
+# Optimize Memory

 {% include "_buttons.html" %}

-This page describes how to use flags to run Bazel with limited RAM.
+This page describes how to limit and reduce the memory Bazel uses.

+## Running Bazel with Limited RAM

 In certain situations, you may want Bazel to use minimal memory.
 You can set the maximum heap via the startup flag